-You might not be able to get the answer to every one of these questions, but find out what you can.
+You might not be able to get the answer to all of these questions, but find out what you can.
 Studying the financials is pretty important.

 I’ve always been a big fan of privately held companies over publicly traded companies.
 I believe that most of the publicly traded companies are more interested in the stock holders than the distributors.
 On the other hand, publicly traded MLM Companies must report their financial information each year, whereas privately owned companies do not have to do that.
 Whether you pick a privately held or publicly traded company, make sure you do your due diligence and study the financials a little bit.

 Companies fail for a variety of reasons.
-In almost every case, it boils down to money, or lack of money.
+In almost every case, it boils down inadequate funding or mismanagement of funds.
 You don’t want to partner up with a company, only to have it go bankrupt a few years later.

 # 9: Company Leadership

-The next thing to evaluate is the company leadership team.
-Learn what you can about the owners of the company, the President or the CEO, the Chairman of the Board, etc. Whoever is running the company, they need to be distributor friendly.
+The next step to evaluate a MLM Company is to research the company’s leadership team.
+Learn what you can about the owners of the company, the President, CEO, Chairman of the Board, etc. Find out their background, legal disputes, reputation, etc.